This feta cheese beer fondue is a great addition to any charcuterie board or a light dinner when you don’t have time to cook.

 Not that I am a cheese monger, but I have eaten loads and loads of feta in my life and know a thing or two by now:).
 Contrary to popular belief, Greek feta is not the best one.
 The less talked about Bulgarian feta is beta!
-I promise.
-Last night though, we used extra creamy Greek feta in brine.
-Sometimes I cannot find Bulgarian sheep’s milk feta try to secure extra creamy Greek feta in brine as a substitute.
+But if you cannot find Bulgarian sheep’s milk feta try to secure extra creamy Greek feta in brine as a substitute.

 - 3 tbsp unsalted butter

 - 1/2 cup ricotta

 - 1/2 tbsp minced fresh oregano (or 1 tsp dried)

 - Start by rubbing the bottom and the inside of a saucepan or a small pot with the garlic clove halves.

 - Add the beer and place on a stove over medium heat.

 - While waiting for the beer to start simmering, mix together the feta (crumble it with a fork first), ricotta, butter and flour.

 - Once the beer begins to simmer, allow it to reduce a bit - for 2 to 3 minutes.
 Slowly start adding the cheese, butter and flour mixture and stir slowly until well incorporated.

 - Add the oregano and give a final stir.